sysfce2/godot-docs/classes/class_viewport.rst

 A Viewport creates a different view into the screen, or a sub-view inside another viewport.
 Children 2D Nodes will display on it, and children Camera3D 3D nodes will render on it too.

-Optionally, a viewport can have its own 2D or 3D world, so they don't share what they draw with other viewports.
+Optionally, a viewport can have its own 2D or 3D world, so it doesn't share what it draws with other viewports.

 Viewports can also choose to be audio listeners, so they generate positional audio depending on a 2D or 3D camera child of it.